Governance, Risk & Compliance

 This briefing forms part of the Governance, Risk & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Crisis response is the acute phase; business continuity is the sustained capability that allows the organisation to operate through the disruption and recover from it.
-Programs that focus only on response tend to underinvest in the recovery and continuity capability.
+Business continuity is the planning, capability and recovery framework that supports the organisation through disruption.
+It is broader than crisis response — crisis response is the acute phase, while continuity is the sustained capability that allows the organisation to operate through the disruption and recover from it.
+Programs that focus only on response tend to underinvest in the recovery and continuity capability that determines how long disruption actually lasts.

 Business impact analysis with a workforce lens